 All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.

-Classification and Subsequent Measurement: Financial liabilities i.
-Financial Liabilities at FVTPL ii.
-Other Financial Liabilities:
+Classification and Subsequent Measurement: Financial liabilities

 Financial liabilities are classified as either financial liabilities at FVTPL or 'other financial liabilities'.